Fuegians: Language

+The languages spoken by the Fuegians are all extinct, with the exception of Kawésqar.
+The Selkʼnam language was related to the Tehuelche language and belonged to the Chon family of languages.
+It is reported to have had more than 30,000 words.

 Mythology

-There are some correspondences or putative borrowings between the Yámana and Selk'nam mythologies.
+There are some correspondences or putative borrowings between the Yahgan and Selkʼnam mythology.

-The hummingbird was an animal revered by the Yámanas, and the Taiyin creation myth explaining the creation of the archipelago's water system, the culture hero "Taiyin" is portrayed in the guise of a hummingbird.
-A Yámana myth, "The egoist fox", features a hummingbird as a helper and has some similarities to the Taiyin-myth of the Selk'nam.
-Similar remarks apply to the myth about the big albatross: it shares identical variants for both tribes.
-Some examples of myths having shared or similar versions in both tribes:
+The hummingbird was an animal revered by the Yahgan, and in the Taiyin creation myth explaining the creation of the archipelago's water system, the culture hero "Taiyin" is portrayed in the guise of a hummingbird.
+A Yahgan myth, "The egoist fox", features a hummingbird as a helper and has some similarities to the Taiyin-myth of the Selkʼnam.
+Similar remarks apply to the myth about the big albatross: it shares identical variants for both nations.
+Some examples of myths having shared or similar versions in both nations are: